GreySec-Security-Forums/GS-Messenger/README.md

 * read - Read a PM.
 Example: read 3
 * reply - Reply to a PM.
 Example: reply 3
 * compose - Write a new PM to another user

+## Notes
+* There's a quit command, but it doesn't really work yet...
+* PMs are automatically retrieved when you log in and every 3 minutes after that.
+So really you only need to use 'retrieve' if you're impatient about checking your PMs.